 Bacon Cheddar Deviled Eggs

-While the eggs are cooling, fry the bacon until browned.
-Drain on paper towels and crumble 4 of the 5 slices.
+- While the eggs are cooling, fry the bacon in a pan until crispy.
+Drain on a plate covered with paper towels, then crumble 4 of the pieces, reserving one piece.

 - Peel the eggs and slice in half length-wise.
 Remove the yolks to a small bowl and add the mayonnaise, crumbled bacon, cheddar cheese, and mustard, and mix well with a spoon.
 Using a spoon or pastry bag with a large tip, fill the egg white halves with the mixture.
 Crumble remaining 1 slice bacon and top each egg half with a few crumbles.
 Dust lightly with paprika.
 Cover loosely with plastic wrap and refrigerate until serving.